PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/AI-Usage-Guidelines.md

 1. What types of information should never be entered into AI tools?

-Refering to Data-Privacy-Reflection.md these data are what i would say should never to accessible to AI:
+Referring to Data-Privacy-Reflection.md these data are what i would say should never to accessible to AI:

 - Personally Identifiable Information (PII)